 |IEE 585 Six Sigma Capstone…………………………3|

 |Total Required Credit Hours ….….15|

-The required IEE 585 Six Sigma Capstone course involves a real-life six sigma project, conducted under the supervision of a Six Sigma Master Black Belt in addition of the course instructor.
+The required IEE 585 Six Sigma Capstone course involves a real-life six sigma project, conducted under the supervision of the course instructor.
 The project involves all of the usual and necessary components of the DMAIC (Define, Measure, Analyze, Improve, Control) process of the Six Sigma approach, in addition to the demonstration of a deep understanding of the problem and solution approach by the student.
-In particular, the student is expected to take leadership in the definition of the problem and the determination of the appropriate methods to address it, in the context of the define, measure, analyze, improve and control steps.
-The project is conducted by the students throughout the semester, and are generally set up by students themselves, through the instructors’ contacts in local industrial companies.
+In particular, the student is expected to take leadership in the definition of the problem and the determination of the appropriate methods to address it, in the context of the define, measure, analyze, improve, and control steps.
+The project is conducted by the students throughout the semester, and are generally set up by students themselves.

-The project and results have to be considered and evaluated by the Six Sigma master Black Belt overseeing or supervising the project at the company, and in general companies require that the students communicate the results to several different parties.
-Hence, students generally get ample opportunities to present their work, communicate their contributions to other relevant members of the company team, and take ownership of their chosen problem of study.
+The project and results have to be considered and evaluated by the champion at the organization sponsoring the project.
+In general, organizations require that the students communicate the results to several different parties.
+Hence, students generally get many opportunities to present their work, communicate their contributions to other relevant members of the team, and take ownership of their chosen problem of study.
 We have had excellent comments about the work that the students have conducted in these settings.

 The Plan of Study (iPOS) functions as a contract between the student, the academic unit, and the Graduate College.
 The iPOS contains the certificate requirements.
 The iPOS is submitted electronically through MyASU and is approved by the head of the academic unit and the Graduate College Dean.
 The iPOS tab on MyASU will allow you to access and view the status of your iPOS.